pedroalvesbatista/singularity-admindocs/admin_quickstart.rst

 See the `user guide
 <https://www.sylabs.io/guides/\{userversion\}/user-guide/>`__ for more
-information about how to use Singularity.
+information about how to use Apptainer.